quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints responding to an apparent key update MUST NOT generate a timing side-channel signal that might indicate that the Key Phase bit was invalid (see
 {{header-protect-analysis}}).
-Endpoints can use dummy packet protection keys in place of discarded keys when key updates are not permitted; using dummy keys will generate no variation in the timing signal produced by attempting to remove packet protection, but all packets with an invalid Key Phase bit will be rejected.
+Endpoints can use dummy packet protection keys in place of discarded keys when key updates are not yet permitted; using dummy keys will generate no variation in the timing signal produced by attempting to remove packet protection, but all packets with an invalid Key Phase bit will be rejected.